SarpedonTD/sarpedontd.github.io/_posts/2022-11-20-Legion-Maps.md

 await client.BulkOverwriteGlobalApplicationCommandsAsync( new ApplicationCommandProperties[] {guildMessageCommand});
 ```
-This is a ssnippet of the handler:
+This is a snippet of the handler:
 ```C#
     private Task _client_SlashCommandExecuted(SocketSlashCommand arg)
     {